fossabot/hydrusrv/README.md

 After installing, the first thing you want to do is duplicating the application database template you can find under `storage/app.db.template`.
-This [SQLite][sqlite] database is used to store users and tokens for authentication.
+This [SQLite][sqlite] database is used to store a temporary copy of the hydrus server data in an optimized form (for faster on-demand querying).
+It also holds users and tokens for authentication.
 The default (and recommended) location of the database is `storage/app.db`, but you are free to put it wherever you want and can rename it to your liking.

 Next, you also need to duplicate `.env.example` to `.env`.
 This file is used to configure hydrusrv and needs to be located in the root directory of the